olgaminaieva/volvo-interview/README.md

 - java
 - docker (https://www.docker.com/get-started/)

+## How to run test-cases locally
+...

-## How to run test-cases in the Docker
+## How to run test-cases with the Docker

-1. npm run build
-2. npm run run
-3. npm run report:run
+...

+## How to run test-cases with the Docker-compose
+...

+## How to generate a report from test results
+locally
+    ...
+with docker
+    ...
+with docker-compose
+    ...

 ## Parallel execution of tests